Soesah/watchlist.lostmarbles.nl/readme.md

 - add # episodes to season? or add an actual list... with titles?
 - can you do something to group movies, or to make movies a _sequel_?
     - would items need an ID in that case?
+    - would make it easier to order them by date
 - <s>use https://www.omdbapi.com/ to quickly find the year
     - can be used to retrieve episode names for series
     - provide imdbId, a nice addition and useful for tracking sequels/groups of movies